Adiabatic Quantum Computing: Algorithms

-Using this classification, this section collects most of the adiabatic quantum algorithms known to give a provable quantum speedup (Grover, Deutsch-Jozsa, Bernstein-Vazirani, and glued trees\footnote{The glued trees case is, strictly, not an adiabatic quantum algorithm, since it explicitly makes use of excited states.}), or just a quantum speedup (PageRank).
+Using this classification, this section collects most of the adiabatic quantum algorithms known to give a provable quantum speedup (Grover, Deutsch-Jozsa, Bernstein-Vazirani, and glued trees), or just a quantum speedup (PageRank).\footnote{The glued trees case is, strictly, not an adiabatic quantum algorithm, since it explicitly makes use of excited states.
+Also, in the PageRank case the evidence for a quantum speedup is numerical.}

 Many other adiabatic algorithms have been proposed, and we review a large subset of these in Sec.~\ref{sec:QA}.
-In a few of these cases there is a limited quantum speedup against classical simulated annealing, while in some cases there are definitely faster classical algorithms.
+In a few of these cases there is a scaling advantage over classical simulated annealing, while in some cases there are definitely faster classical algorithms.